-U.S. nursing homes in hot spots see surge
+U.S. nursing homes in hot spots see virus surge

 A separate analysis of 35 states released July 21 by the Kaiser Family Foundation found that cases in long-term care facilities jumped 11 percent in the two weeks ending July 10.
 But in 23 hot spot states, they rose 18 percent, compared with just 4 percent in 12 states that had the virus under better control.
 That review included nursing homes, assisted-living facilities and other kinds of long-term care.

-Covid-19 is particularly dangerous for the elderly, who live in close quarters in many nursing homes and assisted-living facilities.
+COVID-19 is particularly dangerous for the elderly, who live in close quarters in many nursing homes and assisted-living facilities.
 Once an infection takes hold, it can race through a care home.
 One of the most memorable examples is the outbreak in a Kirkland, Wash., nursing home in February, which killed 43 people near the start of the pandemic.

-While the numbers have shifted a bit, residents of nursing homes account for roughly 35 percent to 40 percent of all covid-19 deaths in the United States.
-At least 163,000 people in the United States have died of covid-19, according to a Washington Post analysis of data.
+While the numbers have shifted a bit, residents of nursing homes account for roughly 35 percent to 40 percent of all COVID-19 deaths in the United States.
+At least 163,000 people in the United States have died of COVID-19, according to a Washington Post analysis of data.

 The problem in the early days of the pandemic was the unrecognized lethality and transmissibility of the virus.
 But long-term care facilities today face a threat from the sheer amount of coronavirus in the community surrounding them.
 Many states across the South and West that reopened early and quickly, before they controlled the virus, have been hit by a wave of new cases.